ShidhiMohammad/ICS-file-to-text-converter/README.md

 # ics-to-text-converter
-CLI App that takes dates as an input and prints out events within those dates
+CLI App written in Python, that takes dates as an input and prints out events within those dates.
+The format for the CLI argument is referred to in the TESTS.md file. and example being: `./tester4.py --start=2021/2/14 --end=2021/2/14 --file=one.ics | diff test01.txt -`.
+This would print the events between those dates.
+My app accounts for events that would repeat as well, formatting them and printing it out in a chronological order.